5 Steps to Beautiful Stacked Area Charts in Python

 I hope this will resonate with many Data , or anyone who had to present a chart in front an audience once in their lifetime.

-I spent quite some time researching to build compelling charts with Matplotlib, so you don’t have to.
+I spent quite some time researching best practices to build compelling charts with Matplotlib, so you don’t have to.

 In this article I focus on stacked area charts and explain how I stitched together the bits of knowledge I found here and there to go from this…